wxwern/cs2103t-tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+SteveJobs++ (SJ++) is a **desktop app for managing job applications and contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+SJ++ can help you manage tracking your job applications and contacts in a more streamlined fashion.
+If you can type fast, SJ++ can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}